Vegetarian Guide to Ipoh, Malaysia

 Gelato from Artsy Icy Gelato

 When I saw the Kinta Riverwalk on the map, I knew I wanted to explore it.
-What I (always) underestimated was the heat and humidity, even when you’re surrounded by lush vegetation on the riverbank.
+What I (always) underestimated was the heat and humidity, even when I was surrounded by lush vegetation on the riverbank.

 Thank goodness for Artsy Icy Gelato - a cute little gelato shop tucked away in a strip of mostly empty shops.
 They had two vegan sorbet flavours plus a range of gelato options.
 It was the perfect stop to refresh before walking back to Old Town.